giga-sec/gigaSec-Tech-Notes/3. Notes/C - Freeing a linked list.md

 }
 ```

+NOTE:
+You NEED to free all memory first before reusing a linked list.

-Memory leaks are among the most difficult bugs to detect because they don't cause any outward problems until you've run out of memory and your call to malloc suddenly fails
+Memory leaks don't cause any outward problems
+-> until you've run out of memory and your call to malloc suddenly fails